-There’s no shortage of articles or blogs on data collection (or if you like a little sensationalism…”spying”) in the new Windows 10 and more recently, Windows 7, 8, and 8.1.
-As a sys admin, maybe you (or your manager) don’t want your company to participate in Microsoft’s data pool.
+There’s no shortage of articles or blogs on data collection (or if you like a little sensationalism…”spying”) in Windows 10.
+As a sysadmin, maybe you (or your manager) don’t want your company to participate in Microsoft’s data pool.
 So how you you stop Windows data collection?
 Read on…

 The following steps are all part of a pre-built silently deploying package in the PDQ Deploy Package Library.
 In the Package Library look for Disable Windows Telemetry and Tracking.
 You can build this yourself (how do I build a package?) or import this package from the library.